Shrimp: Decapods

+Stenopodidea: 71; Known as boxer shrimp, the members of this infraorder are often cleaner shrimp.
+Their third pair of walking legs (pereiopods) are greatly enlarged.
+The banded coral shrimp (pictured) is popular in aquariums.
+The Stenopodidea are a much smaller group than the Dendrobranchia and Caridea, and have no commercial importance.

 Other decapod crustaceans also called shrimp, are the ghost or mud shrimp belonging to the infra-order Thalassinidea.
 In Australia they are called yabbies.
 The monophyly of the group is not certain; recent studies have suggested dividing the group into two infraorders, Gebiidea and Axiidea.